andburn-archive/css/notes/sections.md

 The HTML5 `video` [element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video) can take a number of attributes defining the initial video state e.g. `autoplay`, `loop`, `muted`.
 It can also take a number of `source` child elements providing different formats of the video.

+The *checkbox hack* is a technique for creating custom checkbox and radio button styles.
+A label element is linked to a checkbox as normal, so clicking the label toggles the box.
+The new element is added as an inline child of the label and all styling can be applied to the element, while the original/default checkbox is hidden.
+By using the `:checked` pseudo-class the check/unchecked functionality can be replicated.
+It is also used anywhere a simple on/off state needs to be tracked, for example hiding showing a navigation pane.

+In creating the menu item hover effect, the "*solid-gradient*" trick is used like in the booking form.
+This time the `background-size` is increased so the solid half is pushed outside the bounds of the box.
+On hover, changing `background-position` to 100% or *right* moves the solid color back fully into to the box with the added advantage that the property can be animated with transition.

+Can use custom easing functions on transitions using bezier curves, `cubic-bezier(x1, y1, x2, y2)`.
+Useful sites like [easings](https://easings.net) and [cubic-bezier](http://cubic-bezier.com/) provide tools to create and visualize the functions.